 The game “My Child Lebensborn” is a story-based nurture game.
 It combines genre and theme in a unique way.

-My Child: Lebensborn has a linear narrative structure, and can be completed in approx 5 hours.
+My Child: Lebensborn has a linear narrative structure, and can be completed in approximately 5 hours.

 The player takes the role as the adoptive parent of a Lebensborn child.
-Motivation of the game is to get the child through a very difficult period of his/her life, and to mitigate the damage to their development.
-Players will get to make regular choices, on how they nurture the child.
+The challenge of the game is to get the child through a very difficult period of his/her life, and to mitigate the damage to their development.
+Players must balance time and resources to help their child.

 The nurture elements of the game are focused on everyday activities linked to the shifting times of day, while the storyline progresses in time, starting in 1951.

 - Based on true events